Will developers use Ripple, Ethereum, Maidsafe or Open Transactions or some combination to build the killer apps of the Bitcoin era?

 This led me to look at Open Transactions.
 I did not have time to interview them.
 I suspect that I would need more technical chops to understand it.
 I come at this as a Fintech entrepreneur and adviser who is comfortable working at the intersection of bleeding edge and leading edge, but I am not a hands-on developer.
 It is possible that a technical developer would opt for Open Transactions rather than Ethereum and it is possible that they serve different needs.
 There are usually trade off decisions between time to market and flexibility and from my perspective Ethereum looks like they have the trade off about right.

-But, it is still really early days in this game and we are all learning every day Please tell me in comments if you have had experience with any of these technologies or know of any other platforms that I have missed.
+But, it is still really early days in this game and we are all learning every day.